It Began in 2008...

 And I was instantly hooked.

 My next convention, Katsucon 2009, was where I debuted my first cosplay, Riza Hawkeye, from Hiromu Arakawa’s “Fullmetal Alchemist”.
-It was rushed, bought, my wig itched.
+I rushed the cosplay.
+I bought it.
+And the wig itched.
 But at the end of the day, I had had a blast.
-That was the first cosplay I ever did.
-And it was sure to not be the last.
+That was the first cosplay I ever did and it was sure to not be the last.
+That was it.
+I was a cosplayer.

-Now, nearly a decade later, I now have more than 80 cosplays under my belt and deep in love with the art of Cosplay.
-I hope that with my work, I can bring some of your favorite characters to life and also share my knowledge and skills to help you do the same!
+Now, nearly a decade later, I now have more than 90 cosplays under my belt, am a cosplayer and am deep in love with the art of Cosplay.
+As a cosplayer, I hope that with my work, I can bring some of your favorite characters to life and also share my knowledge and skills to help you do the same!

 Cosplay Creation Process FAQ: